-With Coassemble, you can easily create and deploy interactive elearning courses that fit your team’s training needs.
+With Coassemble, you can easily create and deploy interactive motivation training courses to help keep employees engaged and productive.
 To foster a collaborative learning environment, you can also use this tool to build a shareable training hub where you can store your course materials and playbooks, giving your team easy access to everything they’ll need.
 Coassemble’s authoring tool also allows you to build courses from scratch, customize lessons, and publish your courses, all in just a few clicks.
 There are a number of preloaded quiz templates that you can use to incorporate learning assessments at the end of each course.
 Granular reports can also be downloaded to assess your team’s performance and behavior.

 If you’re a first-time user on the platform, you won’t have to worry about customer service availability since Coassemble’s support team is available 24/7.

 - Cost: $9 to $299 USD per month

 - Highlights: Shareable training hub, content creation and storage, pre-built templates, granular reports, 24/7 support

 Bitrix24 is a powerful software that managers can use to track projects and keep in touch with the rest of their employees, including those that aren’t based in a central office location.
 There are so many things that you can accomplish with this platform – you can host conferences, chat and discuss ideas with your team, track activities, set tasks and manage projects online, and more.
 While it definitely stands out as a tool when it comes to customer relationship management and lead management, Bitrix24 can be quite overwhelming to set up and configure due to its complexity.
 It may be best to book a demo first to fully understand how its services and applications work.